matrix-org/matrix.org/content/legal/terms-and-conditions.md

 Where you read The Matrix.org Foundation C.I.C., The Matrix.org Foundation, The Matrix Foundation, or the Foundation, it refers to the Community Interest Company incorporated on 29 October 2018 to be the neutral custodian of the Matrix protocol: The Matrix.org Foundation C.I.C., and their agents.

 **These Homeserver Terms do not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and these Homeserver Terms only apply to the homeserver provided by the Foundation.**

+If your account is not hosted in a server controlled by the Foundation but is involved in rooms federated with the [Matrix.org](http://Matrix.org) Homeserver, these Homeserver Terms will govern any moderation actions taken in relation to those rooms.
+We may also prevent your account or server from interacting with [Matrix.org](http://Matrix.org) Homeserver accounts as part of our ongoing Trust & Safety efforts, which are detailed further in clause 7.3.

 ### 1.2 This is a living document